cardopoli/this-was-tomorrow/content/sites/lilac.md

 body_intro: |-
   LILAC began in 2006 with a group of Leeds residents who wanted to build their own homes and live differently.
 The idea was urban from the start - deliberately so, close enough to the city that people could travel to work without cars.
 After years of research, planning and fundraising, they established LILAC Mutual Home Ownership Society Ltd as a registered co-operative in 2009.
 Construction began in 2012.
 First residents moved in May 2013.

-  The site is a former primary school in Bramley, west Leeds.
+  The site is a former primary school in Kirkstall, west Leeds.
 Twenty homes: a mix of one and two-bed flats and three and four-bed houses, and a Common House at the centre.
 Designed by White Design architects.
 Built using ModCell - prefabricated panels of timber frame packed with straw bale, assembled offsite in a temporary flying factory and joined on site.
 External walls in lime render.
 Triple-glazed windows.
 MVHR ventilation.
 Solar thermal panels and a 1.25kw solar PV array, with an additional 4kw on the Common House.
 A sustainable urban drainage system feeds a central pond.

   Residents helped build it - collectively adding the straw bale insulation during construction.
 The choice of straw was deliberate: renewable, locally sourced, high-insulating, and a material that allowed the community to be physically involved in making where they would live.